Digital Twin Demonstrator

 - Furthermore, a focus will be set on how to integrate the various developed contributions of multiple stakeholders in order to understand the efficacy and effectiveness of these tools and methods in an integrated system/value chain.

 The approach of this project is to design, to build and to deploy two public demonstrators that enable us to assess the efficiency and effectiveness of the various digital twin tools and methods in an open and rigorous way.
 These demonstrators are complementary to individual use-cases, which use proprietary benchmark setups of the involved partners.
 The applicability of various developed methods and tools for a general use-case will also be demonstrated in Project 6.
+The first steps are to define concrete actions and goals.
+To facilitate this discussion and enhance the communication in times of Covid-19, padlets for both the project goals and demonstrator ideas are developed.
+The padlets can be found at:

 Project leader: Dr. ir.
 Roy Damgrave